Width bounds and Steinhaus property for unit groups of continuous rings: Regular rings

 \section{Regular rings}

 The purpose of this section is to recollect some background material about regular rings from~\cite{VonNeumannBook} (see also~\cite{GoodearlBook, MaedaBook}).
 We start off with some bits of notation that will be of central relevance to the entire manuscript.
 To this end, let $R$ be a unital ring.
-Then we consider its \emph{center} which is a unital subring of $R$, its \emph{unit group} equipped with the multiplication inherited from $R$, and the sets of \emph{principal right ideals} (resp., \emph{principal left ideals}) of $R$, partially ordered by inclusion.
+Then we consider its \emph{center} which is a commutative unital subring of $R$, its \emph{unit group} equipped with the multiplication inherited from $R$, and the sets of \emph{principal right ideals} (resp., \emph{principal left ideals}) of $R$, partially ordered by inclusion.
+As would seem natural, we will frequently view $R$ as a unital $\ZZ(R)$-algebra.

 \begin{remark} Let $R$ be a unital ring.
 The set of \emph{idempotent} elements of $R$ naturally carries a partial order defined by Two elements $e,f\in\E(R)$ are called \emph{orthogonal} and we write $e\perp f$ if $ef=fe=0$.
 Let $e,f \in \E(R)$.
 The following hold. \begin{enumerate} \item If $f \leq e$, then $e-f\in\E(R)$ and $f\perp (e-f)\leq e$. \item If $e\perp f$, then $e+f \in \E(R)$ satisfies $e \leq e+f$ and $f \leq e+f$. \end{enumerate} \end{remark}